subatomicdev/binance-futures-cpp/README.md

 # Run
 This expects the Binance exchange websocket URI at wss://stream.binance.com:9443 .
-This is unlikely to change, but if so the it can be updated in BinanceExchange.hpp
+This is unlikely to change, but if so it can be updated in BinanceExchange.hpp.